littlepeace2005/peace-json/README.md

 ```

 ## Contributing
-Contributions are welcome!
+Contributions are welcome.
 Please submit your pull requests to the `develop` branch.

 ## License
 `peace-json` is licensed under the MIT License.
 See the LICENSE file for more details.